Veohtu

 In part 1 of this series, you learnt how your organ systems fit together, how much fuel you have available in your body, and how metabolism can be measured.
 You are now ready to understand why the size of your bodily fuel stores, aka your “bucket load of fatty acids and pint-glass of glucose”, are so relevant to performance.

-If your body stores lots of fat but little carbohydrate, to understand how to optimise your performance, it is useful to know how these fuels are “burned” during exercise.
+If your body stores lots of fat but little carbohydrate, it is useful to know how these fuels are “burned” during exercise because this will help you understand how to optimise your performance.
 As you embark on your journey into the world of substrate oxidation, there is an obvious question to ask yourself...

 The increase in your rate of energy expenditure (kcals per minute) is proportional to the increase in your work rate (intensity);